 Configuration Management is primarily a Version Control System for the Product of the Project.

-According to the PMBOK Guide, Fifth Edition:
+According to the PMBOK Guide, Sixth Edition:

 Configuration Control focuses on the specifications of of both the deliverables and the processes.

 Change Control is focused on identifying, documenting and controlling changes to the project and the project baselines.

 A Change Management Plan documents how changes will be monitored and controlled.
 The plan defines the process for managing change on the project.

 A Configuration Management plan documents how configuration management will be performed.
 It defines those items that are configurable, those that require formal change control, and the process for controlling changes to such items.

 Basically, a Change Management Plan is a generic plan that guides the Project Manager in terms of making any kind of change on the project, specially the ones that can impact the baselines (scope, time, cost baselines), whereas, a Configuration Management Plan only guides you in making changes which are specific to the Product Configuration.

 A configuration is the identified and documented functional and physical characteristics of a product, service, result or the component.
 This really means the “actual specifications of the product” of the project.

 First of all, you must know the difference between a project and an operation.